By COGwriter

 Conclusion

 The first and century Christian writers acknowledged that the Father is God.
-Jesus call the Father our "heavenly Father".
+Jesus call the Father our "heavenly Father."

-Unlike a lot of early Christian beliefs, this one has remained as nearly all associated with any form of Christianity acknowledge the Father as God as well.
-But just because scripture states this, some who apparently wish to please other humans do not wish to teach this any longer.
-And that is sad.
+Unlike a lot of early Christian beliefs, until recently this one has remained as nearly all associated with any form of Christianity acknowledge the Father as God as well.

 More on the Godhead can be found in the following articles: